BPMN Examples

 Recommendation

 This BPMN example is about creating a good layout of process models.
 The better the layout, the higher the degree of understanding.
-That is what we want to achieve when we create process models.

 Try to avoid crossing flows as much as possible.
 This will increase understanding of BPMN process models – for both experienced and inexperienced BPMN users.